PieroJurupe/JakartaEE-ManagerStockWeb/README.md

 # ⚙ Technologies used
 * Maven
 * MySQL8.0.0
-* Java JDK17
+* Java 8
 * Tomcat 10.0.26
 * JakartaEE

 # 🛠 How to run
-* Use Java IDE such as IntelliJ or NetBeans to run the program if you want you can add a new MySql database to send encrypted users
+* Use Java IDE such as IntelliJ or NetBeans to run the program if you want you can add a new MySql database called ewilson with two tables

 # 👷‍♀️ Contributors
 * [Piero Jurupe](https://github.com/PieroJurupe)